NMReDATAInitiative/NMReDATAInitiative.github.io/Parser.md

 #### get_parameters

-Extract all the parameters of a NMReDATA tag (a line with a name followed by "=")

-`the name of the paramter is before the "=", the value is the string up to the EOF or the ";", the comment start from the ";" and the EOL. the comment should be stored.
-We should have two fields for each object: the value and the comment`
+Extract all the parameters of a NMReDATA tag (a line with a name followed by "=").
+The name of the paramter is before the "=", the value is the string up to the EOF or the ";", the comment start from the ";" and the EOL. the comment should be stored.
+We should have two fields for each object: the value and the comment.

 Examples of .sdf files will be provided to testers.